peterhyun/IK_HumanModel/Readme.md

 cmake -G "Visual Studio 16 2019" ..
 ...
 ```
 3. Build the project on your platform accordingly.

-4. Run the produced executable file with with the fbx file name you want to load as the command line input.
+4. Run the produced executable file in the command line input.
 ```./Glitter```

 ## Key bindings